neondatabase/neon/pageserver/README.md

 * local filesystem — to use in tests mainly
 * AWS S3           - to use in production

-Implementation details are covered in the [storage readme](./src/relish_storage/README.md) and corresponding Rust file docs.
+Implementation details are covered in the [backup readme](./src/remote_storage/README.md) and corresponding Rust file docs.

 The backup service is disabled by default and can be enabled to interact with a single remote storage.